 Admission: 1 to 2 years of college or university studies with minimum grades equivalent to a 3.0 GPA on a 4-point scale or grade C according to ECTS.

-Accommodation: 80 USD per week for a twin sharing room and 105 USD per week for a single room Co-curricular activities: 100 USD (tours, airport transfer, etc.)
+USD 100 per week for a twin sharing room and 125 USD per week for a single room

-Typically a semester lasts 20 weeks.
-The cost does not include expenses for travel to and from Hyderabad, visa fees, or medical and travel insurance, for which the students need to pay by themselves.
+The costs mentioned does not include expenses for travel to and from Hyderabad, visa fees, or medical and travel insurance.
+The students need to pay by themselves.

 The application form and the supporting documents should be sent to the International office at your university or directly to NCI at the email address: firstname.lastname@example.org.
 The students admitted to the course will be given a letter of admission from the University of Hyderabad and can apply for a study visa through the Indian embassy in their home country.